drscotthawley/drscotthawley.github.io/_posts/2017-11-22-Notes-On-Convexity.md

 ---
 layout: post
-title: Notes on Convexity
+title: Notes on Convexity of Loss Functions for Classification
-subtitle: of Loss Functions Used in Classification (Logistic Regression)
+subtitle: (Logistic Regression)
 description: Following up on a question that arose in Week 3 of Andrew Ng's Machine Learning course.
 excerpt: Andrew Ng, in Week 3 of his Coursera course on Machine Learning, shows an image...
 image: ../images/convexity/convexity_header_new.jpg